Wordclock/firmware/README.md

 refer to [this][9] for a detailed description on how to submit a pull request.

 In case you are looking for something to work on, you probably want to take a look at the `TODO` file within the projects root directory.
-It contains a list of things that still need to be done, so feel free to start hacking away ;).
+More recently the github.com [issue tracker][10] is used to keep track of issues and coordinate the development of new features.
+There is enough work left to do, so feel free to start hacking away ;).

-There is also a [repository][10] over at gitorious.org, which currently is being used only as a mirror.
+There is also a [repository][11] over at gitorious.org, which currently is being used only as a mirror.

 ## DONATIONS